2025eb1100268-tech/intervention-timing-saturation-trap/README.md

 The raw SWE-bench-Verified trajectory traces are the property of their respective sources and are not redistributed here; only the per-action engine-state replays (results/saturation_*.json, paper2/fig_data/) and the human labels are released.

+Citation

+@misc{modgil2026saturationtrap,
+  title         = {The Saturation Trap and the Subjectivity of Intervention Timing:
+                   Why Affect-Based Triggers and LLM Judges Fail to Time Interventions on Autonomous Agents}, author        = {Modgil, Manvendra}, year          = {2026}, eprint        = {2606.04296}, archivePrefix = {arXiv}
+}
+License
+MIT — see LICENSE.
+The MIT license covers the contents of this repository only; it does not grant any rights to the HEART engine, which is proprietary (see above).